 (image from Website Spot)

-Promote your contest on (all) social media - If you’re running a photo contest via Instagram, make sure you still promote the contest on Facebook, Twitter, Pinterest, etc. You want all your followers, across all social media networks to know about your great giveaway!
+If you’re running a photo contest via Instagram, make sure you still promote the contest on Facebook, Twitter, Pinterest, etc. You want all your followers, across all social media networks to know about your great giveaway!
 And promoting your contest means promoting your business.

-Write for your audience – The best pieces of content are the ones directed at your key audiences.
+The best pieces of content are the ones directed at your key audiences.
 Understand your customer: know their pain points, what gets them psyched, and what keeps them up at night.
-Killer content address your audience’s needs and concerns!
+Killer content addresses your audience’s needs and concerns!

 While the idea of creating a top-notch infographic may sound daunting, it doesn’t have to be hard.
 You don’t need fancy software – in fact, you can make a decent infographic just using Powerpoint.
 There are plenty of infographic guides templates out there to get you started.
 Speaking of…

-Useful templates - Templates are another powerful form of visual assets that visitors find extremely helpful.
-Templates serve as a visual framework that can help users create custom piece without completely starting from scratch.
+Templates are another powerful form of visual assets that visitors find extremely helpful.
+Templates serve as a visual framework that can help users create custom pieces without completely starting from scratch.
 Take this landing page template as an example – it explains the basic layout and fundamentals, letting users get a grasp on great landing page essentials before making their own.

 That’s why you find so many dragons at the animal shelter (image from Reddit)

-Videos – Video is incredible when it comes to promoting a new product or service, or drawing in and retaining the attention of users – retention rate for visual information can reach 65% vs. 10% for text-based info.
+Video is an incredible marketing strategy when it comes to promoting a new product or service, or drawing in and retaining the attention of users.
+The retention rate for visual information can reach 65% vs. 10% for text-based info.
 Plus, customers who view product videos are much more likely to convert than those that don’t.
 Video content is a powerful tool, whether you’re trying to demonstrate how your product works IRL or educating visitors.

 Rumors travel fast